TextRanch

 Our experts

 The correct phrase is "in two days."
-It is used to indicate that something will happen two days from now.
-On the other hand, "on two days" is not a common or correct phrase in English.
+It is often used to indicate that something will happen two days from now.
+On the other hand, "on two days" is not a common phrase.

 in two days